alfiyainamdar6/MNIST-Digit-classification/README.md

 Through this project, I learned:

 ✅ Basics of Deep Learning

 ✅ Neural Network architecture

 ✅ MNIST dataset handling

 ✅ Image preprocessing

 ✅ Data normalization

 ✅ Model training

 ✅ Model evaluation

 ✅ Digit prediction

 ✅ TensorFlow and Keras

 🔮 Future Improvements

 The project can be improved by:

 🚀 Using a Convolutional Neural Network (CNN)

 📈 Improving model accuracy

-🎨 Building a web interface for handwritten digit input 📱 Creating a mobile application
+🎨 Building a web interface for handwritten digit input

+📱 Creating a mobile application

 ☁️ Deploying the model online

 ✍️ Allowing users to draw a digit and predict it

 📌 Conclusion

 This project demonstrates how Deep Learning can be used for handwritten digit recognition.

 The MNIST dataset provides a simple and effective way to understand the complete Machine Learning/Deep Learning workflow—from data preprocessing to model training, evaluation, and prediction.

 👩‍💻 Author

 Alfiya Inamdar

-🎓 Artificial Intelligence & Data Science Studen
+🎓 Artificial Intelligence & Data Science Student

-⭐ Support

-If you found this project useful, consider giving it a on GitHub!